mhumpher/alteryx_to_visio/README.md

 * Updating Visio
   * Matching tools to Visio shape objects - need to read Alteryx XML and Visio and determine one-to-one connections

+* Working Ideas
+ * Create Class for Tools with dictionaries of connections in and out
+ * Create Class for Workflow with dictionary of tools
+ * Create Class for Formulae with dictionary of dependencies
+  * This needs to be a dependency to formula in another tool to trace back through tools

+* Phases
+ * Phase I: Establish Tools with properties
+ * Phase II: Establish connections between tools
+ * Phase III: Establish dependencies between tools of formula
+  * Need to track formula, summarizing, filtering, renaming
+  * Need to start from terminal tools and trace back to initial tools